google/honggfuzz/index.md

 A security oriented, feedback-driven, evolutionary, easy-to-use fuzzer with interesting analysis options.
 See [USAGE](https://github.com/google/honggfuzz/blob/master/docs/USAGE.md) for more data on the usage.

   * It's __multi-threaded__ and __multi-process__: no need to run multiple copies of your fuzzer, as honggfuzz can unlock potential of all your available CPU cores.
 The file corpus is shared between threads (and fuzzed instances)
   * It's blazingly fast (esp. in the [persistent fuzzing mode](https://github.com/google/honggfuzz/blob/master/docs/PersistentFuzzing.md)).
-A simple _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6600K)
+A simple _LLVMFuzzerTestOneInput_ function can be tested with __up to 1mo iterations per second__ on a relatively modern CPU (e.g. i7-6700K)
-  * Has a nice track record of uncovered security bugs: e.g. the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz
+  * Has a nice track record of uncovered security bugs: e.g. the __only__ (to the date) __vulnerability in OpenSSL with the [critical](https://www.openssl.org/news/secadv/20160926.txt) score mark__ was discovered by honggfuzz.
+See the Throphies paragraph for the summary of findings to the date
   * Uses low-level interfaces to monitor processes (e.g. _ptrace_ under Linux).
 As opposed to other fuzzers, it __will discover and report hidden signals__ (caught and potentially hidden by signal handlers)
   * Easy-to-use, feed it a simple input corpus (__can even consist of a single, 1-byte file__) and it will work its way up expanding it utilizing feedback-based coverage metrics
   * Supports several (more than any other coverage-based feedback-driven fuzzer) hardware-based (CPU: branch/instruction counting, __Intel BTS__, __Intel PT__) and software-based [feedback-driven fuzzing](https://github.com/google/honggfuzz/blob/master/docs/FeedbackDrivenFuzzing.md) methods known from other fuzzers (libfuzzer, afl)